 \subsubsection{Graph fill regions}

 A \textit{graph fill region} $R$ of radius $y_R$ is an exploratory region of the detector graph.
-A graph fill region $R$ contains the nodes and edges (or fractions of edges) in the detector graph which are within distance $y_R$ of its \textit{source}.
+A graph fill region $R$ contains the nodes in the detector graph which are within distance $y_R$ of its \textit{source}.
 The source of a graph fill region is either a single detection event, or the surface of other graph fill regions forming a \textit{blossom}.
-We will define blossoms later on, however for the case that the graph fill region $R$ has a single detection event $u$ as its source, every node or fraction of an edge that is within distance $y_R$ of $u$ is contained in $R$.
+We will define blossoms later on, however for the case that the graph fill region $R$ has a single detection event $u$ as its source, every node that is within distance $y_R$ of $u$ is contained in $R$.
+Recall that the distance $D(u,v)$ between two nodes $u$ and $v$ is the sum of the weights of edges along the weighted shortest path between them.
 Note that a graph fill region in sparse blossom is analogous to a node or blossom in the standard blossom algorithm, and the graph fill region's radius is analogous to a node or blossom's dual variable in standard blossom.
 The sparse blossom algorithm proceeds along a timeline (see \sect{timeline}), and the radius of each graph fill region can have one of three growth rates: +1 (growing), -1 (shrinking) or 0 (frozen).
 Therefore, at any time $t$ we can represent the radius of a region using an equation $y_R=mt+c$, where $m\in\{-1, 0, 1\}$.